Pyrdacor/Ambermoon/FileSpecs/Labdata.md

 0x0004 | uword | Relative Z
 0x0006 | uword | Object data index (see below)

 The relative positions are relative to the map block from the 3D map.
+Note that x and y are related to the x and y of the map and z is the height above the ground with z=0 is ground level.

 A block's dimension is 512x512x341 so values of 255 for x and y are used to center objects.
 Note that the given position is the center of the object.